FANet: A Feedback Attention Network for Improved Biomedical Image Segmentation: Discussion

 Table~\ref{tab:ablationstudy} shows the complete ablation study of the MixPool block in the FANet architecture.
 In this ablation, we provide experimental results with (proposed network, B4) and without the MixPool block (B1).
 Here, B1 refers to the ``no feedback mechanism'' as no MixPool block is applied.
 In the proposed FANet, we require the MixPool block to provide feedback through a unified attention mechanism taking into account the network feature map and the input mask from the previous epoch (refer to Figure~\ref{fig:proposedarchitecture} (b)).
 However, for the MixPool block without feedback (i.e., B2), we provide the attention from the generated feature map and the input mask but we do not perform the iterative pruning during the evaluation.
-Thus, even though B2 and B4 networks have the same number of parameters (7.72M parameters), the removal of the feedback mechanism affects the algorithm performance (see Table~\ref{tab:ablationstudy}).
+Thus, even though B2 and B4 networks have the same number of parameters {(7.72 Million parameters)}, the removal of the feedback mechanism affects the algorithm performance (see Table~\ref{tab:ablationstudy}).
 SE-Residual blocks that serve as a self-attention mechanisms on feature channels by performing global average pooling followed by multi layer perceptron that allows to explicitly model the interdependencies between feature channels.
 Further, in our network we introduce spatial attention mechanisms.
 Multiple SE-residual blocks allow to learn complex non-linear feature interdependencies (also see Table~\ref{tab:extended-ablation-study} for different combinations of SE-Residual blocks).
 Further, other ablation experiments such as series concatenation of FANet and removal of $F_l$ layer in MixPool block in Table~\ref{tab:extended-ablation-study} showed that the proposed FANet achieves the highest performance.
-This justifies the importance of different components integrated in the proposed FANet architecture.
+This justifies the importance of different components integrated in the proposed FANet architecture. {Further, qualitative results in Figure~\ref{fig:fig-heatmap-comparison} demonstrate the effectiveness of our network over different configurations, for example, removing of $F_l$ layer in mixpool block and using only one SE-Residual block.
+Also, it can be observed that FANet has more apparent segmentation maps, that is easily distinguishable regions from the background, than the SOTA methods.}